ioerror/vula/INSTALL.md

 make lan-start
 ```

-After the container is started, you can spawn a shell where you will have
+After the container is started, you can spawn a shell inside of it where you
-access to the vula commandline tools by running `make lan-shell`.
-To shut it
+will have access to the vula commandline tools by running `make lan-shell`.
+To
-down or delete it, run `make lan-stop` or `make lan-clean`.
+shut it down or delete it, run `make lan-stop` or `make lan-clean`.
 See
 [podman/README](https://codeberg.org/vula/vula/src/branch/main/podman/README.md)
 for more information.

+## option 4: build an RPM

+We have only done minimal testing of Vula on RPM-based systems, but, it is
+possible to type `make rpm` in the vula repo and generate an RPM (using stdeb's
+`bdist_rpm` command).
+The post-installation steps mentioned in option 2 above
+currently apply here as well, as the RPM does not include a postinstall script.

+It is also possible to build an RPM in Fedora inside of a `podman` container by
+running `make dist=fedora34 rpm` in the `podman` directory, and to launch the
+host-networking vula container described in option 3 using Fedora instead of
+Debian by running `make dist=fedora34 lan-start`.

 # Running vula